-Forgetting to record a few 0.1 or 0.2 time entries may not seem like a big deal, but over weeks and months it can really add up.
+Forgetting to record a few 0.1 or 0.2 time entries may not seem like a big deal, but over three months of Summer it can really add up.
 This time that would have otherwise been lost is what Bellefield refers to as invisible time.
 With the iTimeKeep app on your iPhone — which is likely with you all the time — you can enter your time contemporaneously and before you forget about it.
 As soon as you enter time, the app quickly talks to your firm's time management system so that the activity is officially recorded.
 By using your iPhone to record your time entries at the time that you do the work, you don't have to worry about losing time that you forgot about as you try to reconstruct your activities at a later time.
-It’s not unreasonable to expect that you will record some additional billable time every day by keeping your time contemporaneously with iTimeKeep.
-Multiply that by 255 work days a year, and multiply that by your billable rate, and the value of iTimeKeep becomes obvious.

 Contemporaneous time entry is good for another reason.
 It is much easier to keep track of what you are doing while you are doing it than it is to try to reconstruct your time entries at the end of the day (or on a subsequent day).
 We've all been there before — you are doing your time entries at the end of the day, and you find yourself staring blankly as you try to remember what it was that you worked on in the morning.
 Eventually it may come to you, but you are wasting your own (non-billable) time as you attempt to remember what you did.
 If you instead enter your time as you are doing tasks, you save yourself the agony of reconstructing your day.
 And because iTimeKeep makes it so easy to keep track of your time contemporaneously, over time you will find that you do it more and more.